gyorilab/emmaa/doc/dashboard/model_queries.rst

   :figwidth: 100 %

-  *An example of an email notification for a query, in this case for the query Activation(FLT3, KRAS) of the AML cancer model.*
+  *An example of an email notification for a query, in this case for the query Activation(FLT3, KRAS) of the Ras Machine model.
+The unsubscribe link at the bottom links out to the unsubscribe page (see below).*

 Unsubscribing From Query Notifications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~